cremerlab/swimming_analysis/README_swimminganalysisinagar.md

 # Swimming analysis in agar

 This collection of Python and Matlab code for single-cell detection, cell-tracking and the extraction of movement statistics (diffusion and drift).
-This code was used to analyze the movement characteristics of cells in expanding poputlations (within soft-agar), as published in our manuscript "Chemotaxis as a navigation strategy to thrive in nutrient replete environments”.
+This code was used to analyze the movement characteristics of cells in expanding poputlations (within soft-agar), as published in our manuscript:

+- J.Cremer, T.Honda, Y.Tang, J.Wong-Ng, M.Vergassola, T.Hwa.
+Chemotaxis as a navigation strategy to thrive in nutrient-replete environments

-Ying Tang and Jonas Cremer, together with Tomoya Honda, Jerome Wong-Ng, Massimo Vergassola, Terence Hwa, 2019.
+Ying Tang and Jonas Cremer together with the other coauthors.

 ## Required packages